togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

   <figcaption>Elephant description for blind men - now that's a hard problem.</figcaption>
 </figure>

-But let's for the sake of argument say there is a good reason to write custom software here.
+But let's for the sake of argument say there is a perfectly good reason to write custom software here.
 The first thing to ask is:

 > What do you mean by a timer?

 Which will certainly get you a weird look.

 > You know...like in gym class.
-One of those stopwatches with three lap, start/stop, and reset buttons.
+One of those stopwatches with laps, start/stop, and reset buttons.

 Ah, so a stopwatch, not a timer.
 This misunderstanding could have let us down a world of dead ends so it's a win to have clarified already.

 And this is not unusual!
-This is the sort of thing that clients might actually give you to work off of.
-It is hard for non-technical people to understand the degree of specificity needed to write code and the only real way forward is to methodically fill in the gaps you can be reasonably confident of, ask a lot of questions, and try to double check everything.
+This is par for the course in the sort of thing that clients often provide as a jumping off point.
+It is hard for non-technical people to understand the degree of specificity needed to write code.
+The only real way forward is to methodically fill in the gaps you can be reasonably confident of, ask a lot of questions, and try to double check everything.

 <img style="float: right" src="/img/tdd_with_no_more_tears/stopwatch-mockup.jpg" alt="A crappy stopwatch mockup">

-So, a designer, or the client, or maybe even you, might create a quick sketch just of what this darn thing will look like.
+Next, a designer, or the client, or maybe even you, might create a quick sketch just of what this darn thing will look like.
 Maybe not an official design, but just a visual to enhance communication.
 And that's good.
-But now you're sitting there, looking at this sketch, the pile of handwritten notes from your last product owner meeting, and a nervous grin on your face, trying to figure out what functions or classes to write so that you can test them; and all without having a clear idea of what the thing does!
+But now you're sitting there, looking at this sketch, the pile of handwritten notes from your last product owner meeting, with a nervous grin on your face, and you're trying to figure out what functions or classes to write so that you can test them.
+All without having a crystal-clear idea of what the thing does!

-Let's tackle *that* first.
+Why not *that* first?
 Let's start by writing down a little story for ourselves as to how the lap functionality might work

     - When we have a new stopwatch with main and lap slots
       - when it is started